MarsBarLee/specs/spec-0003/index.md

 There are many excellent resources available for writing alt-text, such as the Web Content Accessibility Guidelines (WCAG).
 However, there are many concerns specific to scientific Python open-source projects that WCAG does not adequately address.
 Therefore this SPEC aims to provide guidelines for writing alt-text for scientific Python open-source projects..

-There are other worthwhile concerns about how open-source can be more accessible, such as creating CI tests that check if alt-text is included in a contribution with images.
+There are other worthwhile concerns about how open-source can be more accessible, such as keyboard accessibility.
 However, the implementation of that is beyond the scope of this SPEC.
 These are worthwhile topics for future SPECs.

 ## Description of deliverables
 The desired outcomes from the adoption of this SPEC is: